 These pages aim to provide further information about HALO and the science projects making use of HALO.
 Please find right below announcements of upcoming activities as well as latest news items.
 To navigate to all other contentent please use the menu on the left.

 These web pages are currently undergoing a major overhaul.
-For the time being (May 2016) you might find a few broken links or empty pages.
+For the time being you might still find a few broken links or empty pages.
 We are working on this.
-Please bear with us for the time being.

 +++ Upcoming activities +++++++++